PaddlePaddle/Paddle/doc/design/program.md

 train(cost, reader=mnist.train())
 ```

 The first five lines of the following PaddlePaddle program generates, or, compiles, the `ProgramDesc` message.
-The last line runs it.
+The last line optimizes and runs it.

 ## Programs and Blocks